wp-plugins/user-admin-simplifier/readme.txt

 * plugin works on a per site/user basis
 * logging into dashboard for a specific site and visiting the plugin admin only shows the users with access to that site
 * restricting menus for users works as expected and disables menus for user on that site only
 * disabling menus for a user only affects current site. user's menus remain unaffected in other sites

 == Upgrade Notice ==

+= 0.5.4 =
+Corrects a bug where $menu was unset causing an error message with some themes/plugins; added sanity isset check for $menu before trying to use.

-= 0.5.2 =
+= 0.5.3 =
-Bug fix.
+Bug fixes, last update broke plugin for some users; also fixed issue with user_login used in one spot, user_nicename used in another.
+Code cleanup.

 == Screenshots ==

 1. Choose a user to edit their menus
 2. Check the menu section to disable.
 Click 'Save Changes' to apply your settings.
 Click 'Clear User Settings' to reset the disabled menus for the selected user.

 == Changelog ==

+= 0.5.3 =
+Bug fixes, last update broke plugin for some users; also fixed issue with user_login used in one spot, user_nicename used in another.
+Code cleanup.

 = 0.5.2 =
 Bug fix.